galihap76/collector/README.md

 **-Information gathering instagram account**

-You can do this on instagram account and get followers, following, bio, profile picture, save post, and some data instagram.
+You can do this on instagram account and get followers, following, bio, profile picture, save posts, and some data instagram.
 You cannot get information on private profiles.

 # Screenshots 📸
 ![phone-collector 1](https://user-images.githubusercontent.com/83481679/172454033-15d9130b-d609-45fa-b6e4-9f88d742e310.png)